 When Connie Guerrero, Toone's friend, received the FaceTime chat request, she knew she had to answer it.

-When help arrived, 2-year-old Bentley even unlocked the door for firefighters.
+When help arrived, two-year-old Bentley even unlocked the door for firefighters.

 A researcher has built a huge 3D printer capable of building a house in 24 hours and, possibly, of revolutionizing the construction industry.